CumulusNetworks/docs/content/cumulus-linux-53/Installation-Management/Upgrading-Cumulus-Linux.md

 - The `sudo -E apt-get upgrade` command might disrupt core services by changing core service dependency packages.
 - After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.
 - Cumulus Linux does not support the `sudo -E apt-get dist-upgrade` command.
 Be sure to use `sudo -E apt-get upgrade` when upgrading packages.
-- The supported upgrade path is base image + 2.
-In other words, if the starting image is CL 5.2, the latest release supported is 5.4 using the package upgrade method. (i.e. 5.2 + 2 = 5.4)
+- The supported upgrade path is the base image plus two.
+For example, if the starting image is Cumulus Linux 5.2, the latest release that package upgrade supports is Cumulus Linux 5.4 (5.2 + 2 = 5.4).
-- Base image can be checked using the `grep RELEASE /etc/image-release` syntax.
+- You can check the base image with the `grep RELEASE /etc/image-release` syntax.
-- Future releases will occasionally contain a base OS upgrade and do not support the package upgrade method; this will be indicated in the release notes for that release.
+- Occasionally, a release contains a base OS upgrade and does not support package upgrade; release notes indicate when a release does not support package upgrade.

 ### Cumulus Linux Image Install (ONIE)